-We are pleased to announce the 2021–22 Asia EDGE Fellows.
+We are pleased to announce the 2021–22 Clean EDGE Asia Fellows.
 The year-long nonresident program will support the professional development of the five fellows, who will participate in discussions with policymakers, conduct research, and author publications.
 After completing the program, these fellows will continue their work with the experience they have gained on a range of energy market and policy issues—including technical, economic, legal, and regulatory concepts that can advance domestic and regional goals for energy security.